junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 It turns out, that the researching and heavy reading part of the job is actually not as boring as one might presume.
 It would be easier if there is some kind of catalogue to indicate what each book is about, but the perk of not having one is that you get to run into things you totally wouldn't expect to read and ends up might actually learning something or even enjoying the reading time.

-Like the one Dean is currently reading, "Ethereal Archetypes and Terrestrial Manifestation: A Comprehensive Ontological Examination of Transcendent Parallels between Angelic Entities and Biological Life Forms", turns out to be pretty much listing all known animals and pointing out their similarities and differences with an angel.
-And Dean has to hold back his laughter from time to time, and uses part of the brain to remind himself not looking up at Cass -- who sits just couple feet away from him, buried in his selection of books -- every other page just because how accurate the description is.
+Like the one Dean is currently reading, "Ethereal Archetypes and Terrestrial Manifestation: A Comprehensive Ontological Examination of Transcendent Parallels between Angelic Entities and Biological Life Forms" -- which gets picked up because it has "angel" and "biology" in it -- turns out to be pretty much listing all known animals and pointing out their similarities and differences with an angel.
+And Dean has to hold back his laughter from time to time, and uses part of the brain to remind himself not looking up at Cass -- who sits just couple feet away from him, buried in his selection of books -- every other pages just because how accurate the description is.

-The book says the angels might adopt their ways of manifestation by learning all animal behaviors, including but not limited to the man kind, examples including the way they tilt heads to look at target object comes from birds, most likely pigeons, they can be protective like dogs, cunning like cats, and show great connection and closeness with creatures that last as long as they do, so they may guard jellyfish and bees as closely as humans.
+The book says the angels might adopt their ways of manifestation by learning all animal behaviors, including but not limited to the man kind, examples including the way they tilt heads to look at target object comes from birds, most likely pigeons, they can be protective and loyal like dogs, territorial like wolves, cunning like foxes, distant like cold-bloods, and show great connection and closeness with creatures that last as long as they do, so they may guard jellyfish and bees as closely as humans.

 The more Dean reads, the more he feels like he has to introduce Cass to whoever writes this book, it is almost as if they are literally describing Cass back to him.
 But pitifully, the behavioral descriptions are not giving enough information or indication about how exactly can they cure a sick angel.
 So Dean tosses the book aside, putting a note in his head thinking he might ask Cass some day about what's the deal with jellyfish.

 The next book talks about perceived hierarchy and social structure of Heaven and Hell and their resemblance, which leads to its religious and cultural meaning.
 But Dean already notices some mistakes in the book, since he seriously doubts if any of the writers have ever run into any Prince of Hell or Knight of Hell.
 He might as well run a fact check with Cass about these things.

 The next is about angelic occupational division, followed by experimentations with angel feathers, and then more.
-Okay, Dean decides, he wants to take his words back, it stops being entertaining a long ago, now he'd rather go out get some stretch or maybe punch something.
+Okay, Dean decides, he wants to take his words back, it stops being entertaining a long time ago, now he'd rather go out get some stretch or maybe punch something.
 The only thing that keeps him continue scrambling the pages is the thought that he might learn more about bits and pieces about angels -- about Cass -- that might come handy later down the road.

 By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel".
 His brain has already rewired the meaning of that word into -- "Cass".

 Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka, "I find something!
 Hmm, maybe.
 I think."

 "Aren't you a scholarship boy."
-Dean gratefully lays down the book in his hands that must have more than a thousand pages with packed tiny fonts and without any picture, and gets up promptly, "What do you get?"
+Dean gratefully lays down the book in his hands that must have more than a thousand pages with packed tiny fonts without any picture, and gets up promptly, "What do you get?"

-Dean and Cass gather around him, each taking a side of the chair and leaning on the armrest.
+Dean and Cass gather around him, each taking a side of the chair and leaning on the armrest over Sam's shoulder.

 Sam fingers the line he's reading.
 It's Enochian.
 Apparently Sam must have learnt to read Enochian some time ago secretly and Dean is the only one in the room blinking blankly right now.